code-in-public/raytracer/README.md

 # raytracer
-Java implementation of a raytracer
+Java implementation of a raytracer, all while live on stream.

+twitch.tv/codeinpublic